nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Returns `dinner with mom, dad and sister` but not `dinner with mom and dad`

 > ###### Find by an exact phrase: `exactly`
-> This specifier demands that only tasks containing all the keywords in the exact order will be returned.
+> This specifier demands that only tasks containing all the keywords in the exact order will be returned. <br>
 > Format: **`find exactly`**` [keywords]`<br>

 > Examples: